Designing the template structure in the DocumentBuilder editor

 Note: If you want to adjust the preset restriction, continue with step 4.
 Otherwise, jump to step 5.

-4. Perform the further settings.
-For details, refer to the sections Applying conditions in widget restrictions and Using operators in widget restrictions.
+4. Carry out the additional settings.
+For this, refer to the sections Using conditions in a widget restriction and Using operators in a widget restriction.

 5. Add additional conditions and sub-conditions as needed.